 - Do not consume the fruit if you have gestational diabetes as bananas can increase the sugar levels in the body (13).

 - Some people will have allergic reactions to a latex component called chitinase, which is present in bananas (14).

 Take some precautions before including bananas in your diet.

 What Precautions Should You Take While Eating Bananas?

 - Consider organic fruit.
-Most banana varieties available nowadays are ripened artificially with chemicals, which might be harmful to the mother and the baby.
+Most banana varieties available nowadays are ripened artificially with chemicals, which may increase the risk of allergies, and respiratory problems.